 Finally in the end, you need to add a special bit of code after which your program should look like this-

-This basically tells the program to map the value of sensVal, from its minimum (no touch) to maximum (touch) to the range of the LED and then set the brightness of the LED appropriately.
+This tells the program to map the value of sensVal, from its minimum (no touch) to maximum (touch) to the range of the LED and then set the brightness of the LED appropriately.

 After compiling and uploading, you will see that the LED becomes brighter as you bring your palm closer to it and gets dimmer as you go away from it.
 And you’re done!